 - Don’t bring food with you.
 There are many monkeys at Batu Caves and if they notice that you have food with you, they can get pretty aggressive.
 Also, make sure to not look directly into monkeys’ eyes as this is perceived as a sign of attack.

 6. Where to stay in Kuala Lumpur

 If you are looking for a place in the heart of the city, with good public transport connections, I would definitely recommend the Kuala Lumpur Journal Hotel.
 I loved my stay here.
 The staff was very friendly and room was extremely clean while the WiFi was great.
+Oh, and the rooftop pool is just amazing!
 To book this hotel click here.

 Out of all the transport options from Kuala Lumpur to Batu Caves, I would definitely recommend taking the train as it a reliable and cheap option.
 Depending on your needs, you can also take a taxi or a guided tour.
 No matter what means of transport you choose, the Batu Caves temple is extremely impressive and beautiful.
 I am sure you will have a great time.